 All you need is stakes- either wooden tomato stakes or metal t-posts- and some twine.
 I use tomato twine.

-You can wind the twine around your posts before staring your plants- essentially building a ladder of string for the cucumbers to climb up.
+You can wind the twine around your wooden posts before staring your plants- essentially building a ladder of string for the cucumbers to climb up.
 This also makes a great pea trellis!

 Or you can use twine to do the Florida weave, like I talked about in, my article on 5 Ways to Stake Tomatoes